Xgeva: 7 things you should know

 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on Oct 5, 2020.

 1. How it works

 - Xgeva is a brand (trade) name for denosumab.
-Denosumab is a monoclonal antibody that is used to treat osteoporosis.
-It works by binding to a protein called RANKL on osteoclasts (the cells that break down bone), inhibiting their formation, function, and survival.
-This decreases bone breakdown and increases bone density and strength both in the outer layer of bone and the inner spongy layer.
+Denosumab is a monoclonal antibody that is used to prevent bone-related events by binding to a protein called RANKL on osteoclasts (the cells that break down bone), inhibiting their formation, function, and survival.
+This decreases bone breakdown and increases bone density and strength in both the outer layer of bone and the inner spongy layer inside the bone.

 - Xgeva belongs to the class of drugs known as monoclonal antibodies.

 - Xgeva may be used to prevent bone fractures and other skeletal conditions in people with multiple myeloma and other types of cancer that have spread to the bone.

 - May also be used in teenagers whose bone structure is fully mature and in adults to treat giant cell bone tumor.

 - Xgeva can lower high blood calcium levels caused by cancer and may be used to do so if other treatments such as pamidronate or zoledronic acid have failed.